gabehollombe-aws/step-functions-workshop/website/content/_index.md

 ### Make these changes

-1. Back in the Step Functions web console, click ‘Edit state machine’
+Step 1.
+Back in the Step Functions web console, click ‘Edit state machine’

-2. Next, we’re going to update our state machine definition.
+Step 2.
+Next, we’re going to update our state machine definition.
 Note that after you paste the content below,  you will see a few lines with error indicators because our new state machine definition has some placeholder strings called ‘REPLACE_WITH_DATA_CHECKING_LAMBDA_ARN’.
 We’ll fix this in the next step.
 Replace our existing definition with the following updated state machine definition:

 ```
 {